 aaa authentication login default group radius local

-aaa authorization exec default group radius
+aaa authentication enable default group radius enable

 Login works fine, but if I try to go into enable mode it lets me through if I type either the password configured on the Radius server or the local enable password.
 When the local enable password is used the debug on the router says that the radius server could not be found.

 Enable authentication was meant to fucntion with TACACS, and when used with RADIUS it does not

 perform the same.
 As a result, the only way for you to get enable authentication to work with RADIUS would be to input the username $enab15$ into your RADIUS server and every user would need to use that username.

 This is actually a pretty cool feature, i didn't even know it existed until I was looking for a solution to advertise a subnet (prefix in BGP talk), only if a certain condition existed.
 This is exactly what conditional advertisements does

 j ai une question j ai achete un routeur cisco 887VA-k9 , je le configuré avec la configuration ci- dessous